 How does nature construct complex molecules?
 What pathways and enzymes convert common precursors into bioactive drugs?
 The goal of my lab is to investigate the biosynthetic pathways in soil-dwelling bacteria that produce some of our most powerful antibiotics.

-Many projects in our lab begin with the amino acid TRYPTOPHAN.
-This indole-containing molecule can be routed down a variety of pathways to generate chemical diversity.
-The first studies in my group focused on bisindoles called “cladoniamides.”
+The first projects in our lab begin with the amino acid TRYPTOPHAN.
+This indole-containing molecule can be routed down a variety of pathways to generate chemical diversity, and we initially focused on bisindoles called “cladoniamides.”
 We asked: how can this unusual scaffold be generated?
 It turns out that nature employs a widely used pathway to molecules called “indolocarbazoles” and adds in flavin-dependent monooxygenases, methyltransferases, and non-enzymatic chemistry to facilitate the astonishing rearrangement that gives the cladoniamide structure (see figure at right, or read our review on this area).

 We are currently seeking outstanding postdoctoral fellows to join our group.
 Please email me (email@example.com) with your CV and statement of interest.
 Postdoctoral fellows with experience in bacterial genetics, chemistry, and X-ray crystallography are especially welcomed to apply.